peardeck/policies/privacy-policy.md

 **Non-private or Non-Personal Information**.
 Pear Deck may disclose your non-private, aggregated, or otherwise non-personal information, such as usage statistics of our Services.
 However, in such cases, your usage data is aggregated with the usage data of others and does not identify you individually.

-## CHANGING OR DELETING YOUR INFORMATION
+## DELETING YOUR INFORMATION

-To delete your account, please remove the Pear Deck application from your [Google Drive Permissions] (https://security.google.com/settings/security/permissions?pli=1)
+To delete your account, please remove the Pear Deck application from your [Google Drive Permissions] (https://security.google.com/settings/security/permissions?pli=1) and delete your Pear Deck user content from your Google Drive.

 ## Pear Deck ENTERPRISE ACCOUNT